 Barbara Walker, DO and Ann Quinlan-Colwell, PhD, AHNC, RN-BC were the seminar presenters.
 Dr. Walker is a contracted family physician with NHRMC and a retired colonel in the U.S. Army.
 Ms. Quinlan-Colwell is a clinical nurse specialist in pain management at NHRMC, an adjunct faculty at UNCW, and a nationally recognized consultant in pain management.

-A statewide leader in orthopaedic and pain management care, EmergeOrtho was proud to sponsor this important educational initiative to address this urgent medical problem.
+A statewide leader in orthopedic and pain management care, EmergeOrtho was proud to sponsor this important educational initiative to address this urgent medical problem.